 This course will cover the discussion and application of the principles involved in the esthetic restoration of teeth.
-Emphasis will be placed on procedures regarded to be advanced in nature.
-The physical and biomechanical properties of the materials used as well as the development of problem solving skills to select appropriate treatments will also be stressed.
+The physical and biomechanical properties of the restorative materials available, as well as problem solving skills to select tooth preparation criteria, will be discussed and applied.
 2R, 6L, 4W.